 One thing hamsters are very good at is escaping!
 If there is even a small gap in their cage then they will make a bid for freedom.
 And hamsters are so small and quick that you’ll soon find yourself with a lost hamster.

-It’s also possible that your pet might escape while it’s out of its cage for play time.
+It’s also possible that your hamster might escape while it’s out of its cage for play time.
 You only need to turn away for a second for this to happen as hamsters are very fast on their feet.

 The problem is that once a hamster has escaped, it’s really difficult to find them again.

 So, how do you find a lost hamster?
 Read on to find out…